karanthpallavi/DIGIT-RUBBER/docs/odk-workflows/ManageDocumentation.md

 # Updating the Documentation

-The documentation for DIGIT-RUBBER is managed in two places (relative to the repository root):
+The documentation for DIGITRUBBER is managed in two places (relative to the repository root):

 1. The `docs` directory contains all the files that pertain to the content of the documentation (more below)
-2. the `mkdocs.yaml` file cotains the documentation config, in particular its navigation bar and theme.
+2. the `mkdocs.yaml` file contains the documentation config, in particular its navigation bar and theme.

-The documentation is hosted using github pages, on a special branch of the repository (called `gh-pages`).
+The documentation is hosted using GitHub pages, on a special branch of the repository (called `gh-pages`).
 It is important that this branch is never deleted - it contains all the files GitHub pages needs to render and deploy the site.
 It is also important to note that _the gh-pages branch should never be edited manually_.
 All changes to the docs happen inside the `docs` directory on the `main` branch.

 ## Editing the docs